Ottawa, ON mayor Bob Chiarelli and Eugene Melnyk, owner of the Ottawa Senators and SBP

 Assistant director: Joe Rathwell

-Services: accommodations, accreditation and security; food services, information technology, transportation, warehousing and storage
+Services: accommodations, accreditation and security; food services, information technology, transportation,

 Marketing and Sales